knaidoo29/knpy/README.md

 - Gaussian Processes:
   - `gp.GaussianProcesses`: Class wrapping `george`'s Gaussian Process fitting function for a 1D function.

+- Masking functions:
+  - `mask.get_binmask`: Returns a binary mask from a float mask.
+  - `mask.binmask2index`: Returns index in a binary mask.
+  - `mask.index2binmask`: Returns a binary mask from the mask index.
+  - `mask.remove_masked`: Removes areas of the data vector that are masked.
+  - `mask.fill_masked`: Fills in values outside of the mask.

 - Plotting utility:
   - `plot.FigureSize`: Class for ensuring figures and colorbars are the correct size so that all size definitions (fonts, etc) have a definitive rather than arbitrary meaning.